perfsonar/docker-oneshot-builder/README.md

  * `SOURCE-IMAGE`is the name of the Docker image to be used in building the container.
   * `CONTAINER-NAME` is the name of the

-A typical application would to build this container on top of a Docker-One-Shot-Builder container:
+A typical application would to build this container on top of a DOSB container:
 ```
 docker build --build-arg 'FROM=ghcr.io/perfsonar/unibuild/el9:latest' --tag el9dosb
 ```